WSMorrison/The_Dangerous_Maze/README.md

 After deoloyment and testing, an additional function was added that would give the user a hint after every third turn.
 This function would work properly most of the time, but occasionally would crash the app.
 The code randomly selects a row or position that aren't included in the doordinates by determining the length of the list or remaining values, and calculating a random.randint() of a range of that length.
 Troubleshooting found that while the range started at 0 index, the range could extend to an index of 1 past the end of the list because it wasn't adjusted to match the position indexes starting at 0.
 Added a -1 to the range calculation in the code, and the function works properly and consistently.

+After deployment, during testing the give_hint() function was found to have a bug that didn't exclude previous hints from being suggested to the user.
+Troubleshooting found that developer stupidly set the initial hint_row and hint_pos list values inside the give_hint() function, so they were reset every time the function was called.
+Moved the initial value setting to the first_render() function so they would be set once and changed as game play continued.

 ## Unfixed bugs

 There is a bug where the global attempts variable resets between most functions, but not between the door_row() and door_pos() functions.
 This means that the user has a combined 5 attempts to input good values for the door row and the door position.